atanasgiliev/atanasgiliev.github.io/content/posts/post12.md

 Hey, friends,

-Hear is a quick sonnet I wrote a couple of weeks ago, inspired by Shakespeare's pastoral comedy *As You Like It*.
+Here is a quick sonnet I wrote a couple of weeks ago, inspired by Shakespeare's pastoral comedy *As You Like It*.

 *Et in Arden Ego*
 In Arden ego, sweet beneath these trees